‘The Man I Love’ review: A powerful Rami Malek drives Ira Sachs’s compelling, opaque queer drama

 Sachs’s Cannes Competition title plays out in 1980s New York City

-Search fresh public links, source activity, and post angles for Ira Sachs.
+Search fresh public links, source activity, and ready-to-use post angles for Ira Sachs.

 Fresh curated links around Ira Sachs are collected here so marketers can spot useful updates and turn timely ideas into posts faster.